imhicihu/Scopus-metadata/README.md

 ### Licence ###

-* The content of this project itself is licensed under the {XXXXXXXXXXXXXX}
+* The content of this project itself is licensed under the MIT Licence